 Whether concentration narrows or divests in a given moment often depends on where your eyes are pointing and what you choose to focus your vision on.
-Suppose you are lead climbing and glance to the rock or ground below you—in shifting your eyes downward, you open the door to visually engaging some distraction on the ground or perhaps even pondering the exposure of your current perch.
-In doing so, you sever task-relevant focus on the move at hand, in addition to blocking out important proprioception of body tension, muscular tension, and your center of gravity.
-The performance impact of this lost focus is decreased efficiency of movement, increased mental tension and anxiety, and an unfortunate increase in the chance that you will lose your nerve, pump out, or fall.
+Suppose you are lead climbing and glance to the rock or ground below you.
+In shifting your eyes downward, you open the door to visually engaging with some distraction on the ground or perhaps even pondering the exposure of your current perch.
+In doing so, you sever your focus on the move at hand, in addition to blocking out important proprioception of body tension, muscular tension, and your center of gravity.
+Lost focus leads to decreased efficiency of movement, increased mental tension and anxiety, and an unfortunate increase in the chance that you will lose your nerve, pump out, or fall.

 The best climbers avoid this cascade of distractions by locking their vision onto task-relevant targets and allowing their vision to stray only when they are at a good stance, rest, or ledge.
-Knowing this master skill, you gain a powerful insight on how to gather and maintain focus as you climb—direct your eyes only at objects that are relevant in the moment!
-Specifically, your eyes should target only the holds you are about to engage, the gear you are placing, and the rock immediately around you.
-Make this your modus operandi—and avoid straying eyes as you climb—and you will discover a new level of concentration that quickly boosts your climbing performance.
+Direct your eyes only at objects that are relevant in the moment!
+Specifically, your eyes should specifically target the holds you are about to engage, the gear you are placing, and the rock immediately around you.
+Make this your modus operandi.
+Keep your eyes on the prize and you will discover a new level of concentration that quickly boosts your climbing performance.

-One vital task-relevant target that many climbers fail to focus enough on is foot placements.
-A common problem is focusing the eyes and mind on finding handholds, and allowing the feet to find the holds with only quick glances or peripheral vision.
-Once again, you can learn an important lesson by observing how elite climbers turn their face and lock their eyes on each foot placement.
-Rarely do they feel for holds; instead they see each hold as a target and place the foot onto the target’s bull’s-eye (that is, the best part of the hold).
+Many climbers fail to focus enough on foot placement.
+They choose to focus the eyes and mind on finding handholds, and only allow quick glances or peripheral vision to help them find their feet.
+Elite climbers, on the other hand, rarely feel for footholds.
+Instead, they see each hold as a target and place the foot onto the bull’s-eye (the best part of the foothold).
 This entire process might only take a second or two, but it’s a distinct step in the process of performing each move with utmost precision and economy.

-Perhaps you are now thinking that you can make this process of targeting each foot placement into an excellent practice drill.
-Absolutely—do it!
-To best improve your footwork with this drill, see each foothold as a target onto which you narrow your focus, observing it vividly, and then place your foot precisely on the best part of the hold.
-Similarly, you can go beyond just seeing a handhold as a place to grab by consciously zooming your vision onto the details of each hold.
-By seeing the unique shape, angle, depth, and texture of each hold, you will be able to engage it with optimal positioning and minimal force.
+You can turn this process of targeting each foot placement into an excellent practice drill.
+See each foothold as a target, then place your foot precisely on the best part of the hold.
+You can do this with handholds as well.
+Focus on the details of each hold.
+By observing the unique shape, angle, depth, and texture of each hold, you will be able to engage it with optimal positioning and minimal force.

-One final tip: When you are struggling to maintain concentration on a route, simply narrow your visual focus to the hand- and footholds before you.
-Pause for a moment, and direct a tight, yet relaxed focus on the hold you’re about to engage next.
+One final tip: If you’re struggling to maintain concentration on a route, simply narrow your visual focus to the hand- and footholds before you.
+Pause for a moment, and direct your focus to the hold you’re about to engage next.
 Observe the minutest detail of the hold and marvel at its novelty.
 This simple five-second exercise will erase distractions and create a powerful focus to continue climbing onward with high efficiency.

 5. Keep Your Thoughts in the Moment

-Keeping your thoughts in the moment, detached from judgments and thoughts of outcome, is an immensely powerful Zen-master-like mental state.
-It’s important to recognize that your body can only be in the present, so the invaluable mind–body synchronization that gives birth to peak performance is only possible when your mind is also in the present moment!
-Thinking about anything in the past or future makes mind–body integration impossible and peak performance elusive.
+Keeping your thoughts in the moment, detached from judgments and thoughts of outcome, creates an immensely powerful Zen-master-like mental state.
+Your mind may wander, but your body can only be in the present—so the invaluable synchronization between mind and body that gives birth to peak performance is only possible when your mind is also in the present moment!
+Thinking about anything in the past or future breaks the mind–body connection impossible and makes peak performance elusive.

-Engaging in meditation or prayer before you climb is an excellent way to quiet the mind and get in the moment.
-When you quiet your mind and eliminate distractions, your attention will naturally focus on the most important matter of the moment.
-On the rock, this single-pointed focus will shift effortlessly from hand- to foothold, or to gear placements and risk management, as needed.
-In being in the moment, the potential outcome of the climb, as well as people around you, wield no power to distract—you will climb onward as if you are the only person in the world.
+Engaging in meditation before you climb quiets the mind.
+When you eliminate distractions, your attention will naturally focus on the most important matter of the moment.
+On the rock, this single-pointed focus will help you shift effortlessly from hand- to foothold, or to gear placements and risk management, as needed.
+When you’re fully in the moment, distractions wield no power—you will climb onward as if you are the only person in the world.

 Did you find this article helpful?
 If so, there’s a book loaded with practical and effective mental tips and tricks—it’s called Maximum Climbing: Mental Training for Peak Performance and Optimal Experience.